sigmacomputing/sigmaquickstarts/site/sigmaguides/src/Fundamentals 4: Working with Pivot Tables-v2/Fundamentals 4: Working with Pivot Tables.md

 We need to configure the pivot table to handle the time period values when the user changes the time period contol.

-In the tables QuickStart, we just used a column (Store Region) in the table and the user used a control to pick a valid value.
+In the tables QuickStart, we just used a column (Store Region) in the table, and the user used a control to pick a valid value.

 We do not have a column in this pivot for `time period`, but we don't need one either.
 We can use a function to work around that using the existing `Date` column.